UMass-Embodied-AGI/CHAIC/README.md

 ## 🛠️ TODO

 - [ ] We found that sometimes the wheelchair agent may block at corners due to its model shape, so temporarily the model of the wheelchair agent is replaced by another model to decrease the variance of results.
 This bug will be fixed soon.
+- [ ] We will release guidance on how to submit your results soon.

 ## 🏆 Results